In the Pursuit of Knowledge and Mastery

 - I’ve been using

-I haven't set a timeframe on finishing any of those topics anytime soon.
+I haven’t set a timeframe on finishing any of those topics anytime soon.
 Each of them is a lifetime pursuit for a lot of people.
+Like I said I’m trying to set a process of constant small daily improvements.

 “If you want to learn something, read about it; if you want to understand something, write about it; if you want to master something, program it.”